rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: PixelCNN models the conditional distribution of each pixel given the previous pixels, generating images one pixel at a time.

+**Cost Function**: The cost function for PixelCNN is typically the negative log-likelihood of the observed data given the predicted conditional distributions.

 **Example**: Generating synthetic images of network diagrams to train visual recognition systems.

 ##### WaveNet